 To date, we have generated fully human antibodies against many targets, including PD-1, PD-L1, CD38, CD123, CD47, c-MET, VEGFR2, and CCR2, which are at various stages of development.
 Our CAR-T programs include clinical stage CEA CAR-T and preclinical stage CD38 CAR-T. Cross-portfolio asset combination therapies are in preclinical stage evaluation for multiple myeloma, metastatic liver cancer, and other adult and pediatric cancers.

 Sorrento’s commitment to life-enhancing therapies for cancer patients is also demonstrated by our effort to advance a first-in-class (TRPV1 agonist) non-opioid pain management small molecule in Resiniferatoxin (“RTX”) and a next generation lidocaine patch (“ZTlido”).
 Resiniferatoxin is completing a phase IB trial in terminal cancer patients.
-ZTlido is in regulatory review following NDA re-submission.
+ZTlido has been approved and is on the market as of October 1, 2018.

 We are open to acquire or jointly develop assets and technologies to enhance our I-O platform, to strengthen our development capabilities, and to accelerate drug approvals.